luckynozomi/PPI_Bert/README.md

+## Installing packages
+I tested this project with python 3.6.9 with the following packages and versions: tensorflow==1.14.0 gast==0.2.2 (note that you have to install this specific version, o/w there will be errors)

+You can install all the packages I used (for running on CPU) using `pip install -r requirements-cpu.txt`, preferrablely under using a virtual environment.

 ## Data Input
 All datas are stored in a `.tsv` (tab separated text file) file.
 Each row is an entry, and each entry has 3 items (separated by tab `\t`):
 * guid: an unique ID for this entry.
 This is not used in training as a feature.